Updated: Jun 28

 Bittersweet - Snow Flyer

-Moving a little further down the state of Michigan to Otsego, Bittersweet spent the last off-season realigning the Sweet Express to lookers right, roughly where the double chair used to be on the trail map.
+Moving a little further down the state of Michigan to Otsego, Bittersweet spent the last off-season realigning the Sweet Express to lookers right, roughly where the triple chair used to be on the trail map.

 This summer, they will install a new highspeed quad that will run roughly where the Snowberry lift sits.
 This quad will be named "Snow Flyer" and will mark the hill's second highspeed - which is impressive given the size of the ski hill.